 Drive – I’m a proud, lifelong musician.
 I aim to inspire you to see the awesomeness of learning an instrument and to appreciate the wonderful phenomenon of music making.

 Dedication – I will work as hard as my students work.
 For those students who take their learning seriously and work regularly I will be there for them all the way offering any knowledge and assistance I can.

-Healthy Movement – Lastly, one of the more unique skills I can offer is teaching healthy movement.
+Healthy Movement* – Lastly, one of the more unique skills I can offer is teaching healthy movement.
 Piano playing is like any other kind of repetitive activity, when done correctly it can lead to endless hours of joy.
 However, without proper guidance about how to move your body and hands, injury has the possibility of developing over time.
 From my own first hand experience I’ve discovered what unhealthy movement can lead to.
 The good news is after having spent years relearning and rebuilding by working with many professionals in the music and medical community, not only am I playing much better, I am teaching better too.
 But I wish I didn’t have to take that difficult route.
-My mission now is to provide a solid technical foundation for beginner as well as experienced students.
-I’ve learned along the way that although there may be many fantastic teachers and performers out there, many of them may not know how to provide a student with a solid foundation in healthy technique.
+My mission now is to provide a good technical foundation for beginner as well as experienced students.
+I’ve learned along the way that although there may be many fantastic teachers and performers out there, many of them may not provide a student with a good foundation in healthy technique.
 This is one element that is very important to consider when choosing the proper teacher and I would be happy to go into more detail with you via email or in person.